2021 Orange County oil spill: Detection and response

 An alarm from a leak detection system sounded at 4:10 p.m. on October 1 and the operators shut down the pipeline.
 Believing that the system was providing false alarms for a leak at the platform, they began a series of restarting and stopping the flow of oil throughout the night.
 In the afternoon and evening of October 1, Huntington Beach and Newport Beach residents were already noticing a strong odor and called the police department to report the smell of oil fumes or hot roofing bitumen.
 Multiple calls concerning a possible spill north of the Huntington Beach Pier came in over a marine radio emergency channel from boats leaving the Pacific Airshow.
 The harbor patrol looked for the spill but found nothing on the water.
 In the evening, a foreign ship anchored off the coast reported a possible oil slick about 5 miles west of Huntington Beach.
 A satellite image from the European Space Agency was reviewed by a National Oceanic and Atmospheric Administration analyst which confirmed a substance on the water which was most likely petroleum.
 The Marine Oil Spill Thickness (MOST) project also deployed Uninhabited Aerial Vehicle Synthetic Aperture Radar (UAVSAR) to assist by measuring the thickness of the oil spill from an aircraft.
 The National Response Center, staffed by United States Coast Guard officers and marine science technicians, is the sole federal point of contact for reporting all hazardous substances releases and oil spills.
 They forwarded the information to the Office of Spill Prevention and Response (OSPR), a division of the California Department of Fish and Wildlife charged with handling such emergencies.
 OSPR dispatched but encountered foggy conditions.
-The Coast Guard and Orange County Sheriff’s Department flew out once the fog had lifted to the reported leak location to investigate.
-Control room operators on platform Elly shut down the pipeline at 6:01 a.m. on October 2 in response to a low-pressure alarm according to the Pipeline and Hazardous Materials Safety Administration.
-The operators notified the Coast Guard at 9:07 a.m.
+The Coast Guard and Orange County Sheriff's Department flew out once the fog had lifted to the reported leak location to investigate.
+Control room operators on platform Elly shut down the pipeline at 6:01 a.m. on October 2 in response to a low-pressure alarm according to the Pipeline and Hazardous Materials Safety Administration after ignoring 83 alarms indicating the offshore pipeline was leaking for about 17 hours.
+They also failed to notify the Coast Guard until 9:07 a.m.
 The pipeline was suctioned at both ends to stop the flow of oil after it was shut down.